Ecommerce email automation is a big deal for ecommerce shops.

 There are countless tactics for acquiring email subscribers but it really boils down to three key options:

-- Will show up when the visitors has scrolled a specific percentage of the way down your page.
+- Will show up when the visitors have scrolled a specific percentage of the way down your page.

 - Shows up at the exact moment that a visitor is about to leave your store.
 This can be especially useful on check-out pages with a percentage or dollar amount off type of offer.